joshhhhyyyy/stars/README.md

 ## JavaScript

+- [education/GitHubGraduation-2022](https://github.com/education/GitHubGraduation-2022) - Join the GitHub Graduation Yearbook and "walk the stage" on June 11.
 - [BotsAppOfficial/BotsApp](https://github.com/BotsAppOfficial/BotsApp) - Your personal assistant, on WhatsApp!
 The most user friendly userbot for the platform!
 - [soheilpro/mailwind](https://github.com/soheilpro/mailwind) - Use Tailwind CSS to design HTML emails.
 - [xanderfrangos/twinkle-tray](https://github.com/xanderfrangos/twinkle-tray) - Easily manage the brightness of your monitors in Windows from the system tray